 The Uniform Group Insurance Program, a proprietary fund, contracted with Sanford Health Plan to provide health care insurance to the employees of the State of North Dakota, or any of its political subdivisions, institutions, departments or agencies.
 The contract for the 2019-2021 biennium provides for an accounting of premiums paid and claims incurred during the biennium.
 The final gain or loss is determined two years after the end of the biennium, which for the 2019-2021 biennium will occur in 2023 with an initial settlement occurring in 2022.
 In the event of a loss, the system does not have any risk.
 For this period, premiums exceeded claims, therefore, a gain of \$26.1 million was returned to the System as an initial settlement in 2022.
-The final settlement resulted in a decrease to the initial settlement, and resulted in a payable to Sanford Health Plan of \$625,846 for 2023.
+The final settlement resulted in a decrease to the initial settlement, and resulted in an accrued payable to Sanford Health Plan of \$625,846 for 2023.
+A final payment of \$547,984 was made in 2024 to close out the 2019-2021 contract.

 The System again entered into a similar contract with Sanford Health Plan for the 2021-2023 biennium.
 The contract for the 2021-2023 biennium provides for an accounting of premiums paid and claims incurred during the biennium.
-The final gain or loss is determined two years after the end of the biennium, which for the 2021-2023 biennium will occur in 2025.
+The final gain or loss is determined two years after the end of the biennium, which for the 2021-2023 biennium will occur in 2025 with an initial settlement occurring in 2024.
 In the event of a loss, the system does not have any risk.
+For this period, claims exceeded premiums, resulting in no settlement in 2024.
 No other insurance contracts have a gain sharing provision.

-The accumulated surplus and other invested funds in the amounts of \$60.2 million and \$33.5 million are shown as cash, invested cash and commingled domestic fixed income investments on the Statement of Net Position as of June 30, 2023 and 2022, respectively.
+The accumulated surplus and other invested funds in the amounts of \$60.7 million and \$60.2 million are shown as cash, invested cash and commingled domestic fixed income investments on the Statement of Net Position as of June 30, 2024 and 2023, respectively.